adamtpowell/ulexite-gemini/readme.md

 # Ulexite

-Ulexite is a Gemini Feed reader (LINK TO SPEC) written in Python 3.
-It is designed to have full and optimal support for all gemini feeds / gemlogs in the wild, and to be as simple as possible to deploy and run.
+Ulexite is a feed reader for the gemini:// protocol, support gemfeed (list of links with ISO dates), and atom feeds, with support for more on the way.
+It's usable in its current state, but there are probably better options.

 ## Usage